A Stochastic Binary Opinion Model: Opinion Dominance vs. Balance: The effects of the conformity function : The homogeneous case

+In Fig.~\ref{fig:exact_gen2_x2}(a) one can observe that the model leads to balance of opinions for $\beta = 5$ since the stationary probability distribution has its peak at the half of the population i.e., $\overline{x}_1=\frac{1}{2}$.
+On the other hand, when $\beta =0.2$, the stable equilibria are $\overline{x}_{2,3} = \frac{1\pm \frac{1}{\sqrt{5}}}{2} $, approximately $x_2 = 0.72$ and $x_3 = 0.28$.
+The stationary probability distribution have peaks around these equilibria as can be seen in Fig.~\ref{fig:exact_gen2_x2}(b).
+Thus, it is expected that $72\%$ of the population will hold one opinion resulting in dominance of that one opinion.

-\textbf{Example 3} We consider $\phi(x) = 1-x^2$ to explore the impact of rebelliousness in our model.
+\end{example} \begin{example} We consider $\phi(x) = 1-x^2$ to explore the impact of rebelliousness on our model.
+Since $\phi(x)$ is concave on $[0,1]$ Theorem \ref{homogeneous_dominance} does not apply.
 In this case, the rate an agent changes his/her opinion is $ \frac{N^2-n^2}{N^2} + \beta$.
 Hence, as the number of agents with the opposite opinion increases, the rate of opinion change decreases.
 The limiting ODE for this model is

-One can see that \eqref{eq:binary-ode_(1-x2)} has a unique equilibrium at $\overline{x} = \frac{1}{2}$ regardless of the spontaneity coefficient $\beta > 0$.
+One can see that \eqref{eq:binary-ode_(1-x2)} has a unique equilibrium at $\overline{x} = \frac{1}{2}$ which is stable regardless of the spontaneity coefficient $\beta > 0$.
 Thus, we can conclude that the model leads to balance of opinions as can also be observed in Fig.~\ref{fig:exact_gen_(1-x2)}.